 The new mental illnesses identified by DSM-IV include arrogance, narcissism, above-average creativity, cynicism, and anti-social behavior.
 What we used to call personality traits are now mental illnesses.
 And there are treatments.

-Over the past 50 years, DSM-IV has grown from 130 to 357 of these diseases.
+Over the past 50 years, DSM-IV has grown from 130 to 357 of these diseases, and they continue to find more accurate cures for these diseases.
 The majority of these diseases strike children.
 Although this manual is an important diagnostic tool for the psychiatric industry, it has also been responsible for social change.
 The increase in TOP, bipolar disorder and depression in children has been largely due to the manual which identifies certain behaviors as symptoms.
 A Washington Post article noted that, if Mozart was born today, he would be diagnosed with a TOP and he would be medicated until he returned to normal.

 According to the DSM-IV, adults can suffer from the same illnesses as children.
 This should give reason for concern to free thinkers.
 The Soviet Union used new mental illnesses for political repression.
 People who did not accept the Communist Party convictions developed a new form of schizophrenia.
 They suffered from the delirium of believing that communism was not a good thing.
 They were isolated, forcibly medicated, and underwent repressive therapy to bring them to their senses.